-The question asks whether the inputs at the start of the pathway resulted in impact at the end of the pathway.
-Yet, there are so many different factors along the pathway which could have intervened that it is impossible to answer this question without a controlled research set-up which measures all these (confounding) factors.
-It is, however, possible to break down this broad question into a set of smaller questions pertaining to each step of the impact pathway.
+The question asks whether the inputs (investments) at the start of the pathway resulted in impact on a key nutrition indicator at the end of the pathway.
+Yet, there are so many different factors along the pathway which could have influenced the implementation of the MPPA that it is impossible to answer this question without a controlled research set-up and measuring all confounding factors.
+It is, however, possible to break down this broad question into a set of smaller questions pertaining to each step of the impact pathway, such as:

 The impact pathway can guide the formulation of policy-relevant, answerable questions*****